/ 11 min read /

 This helps to foster a shared understanding within the business and assists organizations that aim to achieve a truly extended, data-driven enterprise.

-03. Access control and Row-level security:
+03. Access control and Row-level Security

+Access control logic is a no-brainer.
 Your preferred embedded business intelligence tool should be able to provide security and access control logic on its embedded dashboards and reports.

 By implementing security features such as row-level security and permissions configuration, organizations should be able to control and restrict which customer sees what data, as well as the permissions given to each customer per shared report.

-04. Self-service analytics and interactive reporting
+04. Self-service report builder and interactive reporting

+At the very least, embedded bi tools should allow your consumers to drill down and filter within your delivered dashboards and reports.
+Consumers should be able to drill down into visualizations, apply pertinent filters, and interact with the embedded pre-delivered reports and dashboards.
 This encourages a culture of data-driven discovery and gives consumers the impression that their data is in their hands by providing interactivity within an embedded UI.
 Make sure to talk to sales and check product demos to ensure you are fully aware of the embedded tool's full range of self-service capabilities.

 01. Holistics BI